 We reflect on the story of the lion with a thorn stuck in its paw – The big cat was in such pain that she thrashed around and scared others away.
 She wasn’t able to remove the thorn on her own.
 While some wanted to help her, she lashed out at anyone who came close.
 She was in complete agony – an agony that could have been easily resolved if she would just let someone give him a hand.

 When we talk about addiction, it’s easy to understand and see that our loved ones are suffering immensely from their substance abuse.
 We know that with the right help, they could be free from their struggles.
-As a parent, spouse, sibling or friend, our hearts break in their pain.
+As a parent, spouse, sibling or friend, our hearts break as we experience and feel their pain.
 But, helping a loved one with their addiction is not always as simple as reaching out to them.
 In fact, many times, when we do what we think is right – it ends up backfiring, causing a rift, creating arguments, your loved one isolating, and their usage continuing.

-Help is available at Hills & Ranges Private – when family members are involved (aren’t they always?!) we counsel both the client and their family as to the specific therapeutic treatment plan that is to be put in place to help the suffering addict.
-We stay in touch and organise twice weekly interaction with family throughout the client’s program, and allow family visits and excursions once weekly.
+Help is available at Hills & Ranges Private – when family members are involved, we counsel both the client and their family to the specific therapeutic treatment plan, which is put in place to help the suffering addict.
+We stay in touch regularly and organise (twice) weekly interactions with the family throughout the client’s program, and allow family visits and excursions once a week.